Santobert/HA-UpdateClimate/README.md

 ## Installation

-Download the hacs.py file from inside the python_scripts directory here to your local python_scripts directory, then reload python_scripts in Home Assistant.
+Install via HACS (recommended) or download the `update_climate.py` file from inside the python_scripts directory here to your local python_scripts directory, then reload python_scripts in Home Assistant.

 ## Usage